valinsky/hugo_blog/content/posts/markdown-cheatsheet-hugo-shortcodes.md

 ###### H6

-Alternatively, for H1 and H2, there are two different underlines:
+For H1 and H2 you can also use two different types of uderlines:

 ```
 Alt-H1